Anatomy Trains Structural Integration (ATSI)

 • require more energy to achieve further goals

-Although flexibility is permitted, optimum results are best achieved with a 90 minutes session once a week for 12 weeks as a commitment to getting the best results and to ensure you get optimal appointment times, we ask that all sessions are scheduled at once.
+Although flexibility is permitted, optimum results are best achieved with a 90 minutes session once a week for 12 weeks.
+For the best results and to ensure you get optimal appointment times, we ask that all sessions are scheduled at once.
 The sessions are performed by an RMT and are covered under your massage benefit plan.

 90 minute session